vmkcom/dropbox-js/doc/development.md

 # dropbox.js Development

-Read this document if you want to modify the source of dropbox.js itself.
+Read this document if you want to build `dropbox.js` or modify its source code.
 If you want to write applications using dropbox.js, check out the [Getting Started](getting_started.md).

 The library is written using [CoffeeScript](http://coffeescript.org/), built